 Pricing: Starts at approximately $5,000/year.
 Subscription-based, scaling by employee count and feature set.

 Limitations: Strongest in Europe; less established in North American markets.
-The feature set is narrower than full HRIS platforms.
-If you need IT provisioning or payroll automation, you'll need additional tools.
+Feature depth is narrower than full HRIS platforms.
+Teams that need IT provisioning or payroll automation will need additional tools.

 Integrations: Native integrations with major European HRIS platforms and ATS tools.
 The mobile-first design means employees can complete their entire onboarding journey from a smartphone - useful for industries where new hires don’t have desktop access on day one (retail, manufacturing, healthcare).